Compulsive talking

 Compulsive talking (or talkaholism) is talking that goes beyond the bounds of what is considered to be socially acceptable.
-The main factors in determining if someone is a compulsive talker are talking in a continuous manner or stopping only when the other person starts talking, and others perceiving their talking as a problem.
+The main criteria for determining if someone is a compulsive talker are talking in a continuous manner or stopping only when the other person starts talking, and others perceiving their talking as a problem.
 Personality traits that have been positively linked to this compulsion include assertiveness, willingness to communicate, self-perceived communication competence, and neuroticism.
-Studies have shown that most people who are talkaholics are aware of the amount of talking they do, are unable to stop, or do not see it as a problem.
+Studies have shown that most people who are talkaholics are aware of the amount of talking they do, but are unable to stop or do not see it as a problem.

 Characteristics

 It has been suggested, through research done by James C. McCroskey and Virginia P. Richmond, that United States society finds talkativeness attractive.
 It is something which is rewarded and positively correlated with leadership and influence.
 However, those who compulsively talk are not to be confused with those who are simply highly verbal and vary their quantity of talk.
 Compulsive talkers are those who are highly verbal in a manner that differs greatly from the norm and is not in the person's best interest.
 Those who have been characterized as compulsive talkers talk with a greater frequency, dominate conversations, and are less inhibited than others.
 They have also been found to be more argumentative and have a positive attitude regarding communication.
 Tendencies towards compulsive talking also are more frequently seen in the personality structure of neurotic psychotic extraverts.
 It has also been found that talkaholics are never behaviorally shy.